Toward Automated Robustness Evaluation of Mathematical Reasoning: Experiments

 \subsection{Ablation Study}

 To study the impact of the stream number $N$ and the iteration number $K$ on the performance of \mname, we conduct experiments for each combination of $N$ and $K$ within the ranges $N\leq 10,K\leq 5$ on the GSM8K dataset, as illustrated in Figure~\ref{fig:streams}.
 First, increasing both $N$ and $K$ improves the performance of \mname.
-With $N=10,K=5$, \mname acheives a TFR of \chen{97.00\%} for Gemma-2-2B-IT and \chen{88.00\%} for LLaMA-3-8B-Instruct, significantly outperforming the results from our main experiments by an average TFR of \chen{11.50\%}.
+With $N=10,K=5$, \mname achieves a TFR of \chen{97.00\%} for Gemma-2-2B-IT and \chen{88.00\%} for LLaMA-3-8B-Instruct, significantly outperforming the results from our main experiments by an average TFR of \chen{11.50\%}.
 This underscores the substantial potential of \mname by simply increasing the rewriting budget.
-Second, regarding varying stream numbers $N$, we note a significant increase in TFR when $N$ is raised from 1 to 5, with continued improvement as $N$ increases further.
+Second, regarding stream numbers $N$, we note a significant increase in TFR when $N$ rises from 1 to 5, with continued improvement as $N$ increases further.
 However, the performance gains become marginal beyond $N=5$.
 This suggests that while increasing the number of streams can enhance \mname's performance, the benefits diminish after a certain point.
-Similarly, the iteration number $K$ also demonstrates diminishing marginal gains, with the most significant performance gains occurring within the first three to four iterations.
-Finally, when comparing Gemma-2-2B-IT and LLaMA-3-8B-Instruct, we observe that larger values of $N$ and $K$ yield greater performance gains for LLaMA-3-8B-Instruct compared to Gemma-2-2B-IT.
-This indicates that a more robust target LLM requires larger $N$ and $K$ to achieve satisfactory results.
-For simplicity and to balance performance with computational cost, we chose to set $N=5$ and $K=3$ for all target LLMs in our main experiments.
+Similarly, the iteration number $K$ also demonstrates diminishing marginal gains, with the most significant performance gains occurring within the first three to four iterations. \hyt{Finally, larger $N$ and $K$ yield greater gains for LLaMA-3-8B-Instruct than for Gemma-2-2B-IT, indicating that a more robust target LLM requires larger $N$ and $K$ to achieve satisfactory results.} To balance performance and computational cost, we set $N=5$ and $K=3$ for all main experiments. \hyt{A detailed analysis of computational cost (runtime and query counts) is provided in Appendix~\ref{app:cost_analysis}.}